ARM-software/astc-encoder/Docs/Encoding.md

 perceptual quality of the image.

 Both the encoding swizzle and the angular error function are enabled by using the `-normal` command line option.
-Normal map compression additionally supports a dedicated perceptual error mode, enabled with the `-perceptual` switch, which also optimizes for variance in the normal vector over a small neighborhood.
-This can improve perceived visual quality by reducing variability that is amplified by specular lighting calculations, but it will reduce the apparent PSNR of the image.

 ## Encoding sRGB data